-Whether you want to remove walls from your currently enclosed kitchen or are looking to redesign an already open floor plan, there are plenty of pros when it comes to an open concept kitchen.
+Whether you want to remove walls from your currently enclosed kitchen or are looking to remodel an already open floor plan, there are plenty of pros when it comes to an open concept kitchen.

 Makes Your Kitchen Feel Bigger

 If your kitchen has always felt a little cramped or your family is expanding, an open floor plan remodel may be the perfect solution for your Minnesota home.
 Because the lack of walls gives you open sight lines out from the kitchen, the space will feel more open, even if you haven’t added any square footage.